Shivaditya2003/FoodRec/README.md

 ## Model Deployment

 The selected **XGBoost** model was deployed using **Streamlit**, a Python library for building interactive web applications.
-The deployment allows users to input relevant features such as date, weather conditions, and time, and obtain the predicted bike rental count as the output.
+The deployment allows users to input relevant features such as date, weather conditions, and time, spice level, dieting level and predict the preferable dish as the output.

 ---